Chinese Wisdom

 CHINESE FACE READING ----

-WANT TO KNOW WHAT OBSTACLES AWAIT YOU IN THE FUTURE?
-YOUR FUTURE COULD BE WRITTEN ALL OVER YOUR FACE, ACCORDING TO THE ANCIENT CHINESE ART OF FACE READING.
+WHAT KIND OF PERSON ARE YOU, AND WHAT PLEASURES AND OBSTACLES AWAIT YOU IN THE FUTURE?
+YOUR DESTINY COULD BE WRITTEN ALL OVER YOUR FACE, ACCORDING TO THE ANCIENT CHINESE ART OF FACE READING!

-We have all heard about palm reading and tarot and gazing into a crystal ball, but according to the Chinese, the great events and general characteristics of your life can also be read in your face.
-Chinese face reading intuits the future according to color, shape, disfigurements and birthmarks on specific areas of the face.
-As if that was not tantalising enough, it is also possible, according to Chinese wisdom, to read the state of your body through the condition of your face.
+We all know about palm reading and astrology and tarot and the like, but according to the Chinese, the great events of your life can also be read in your face.
+Not only that, but from the general shape of your face, your personality and soul mission can be interpreted, and revealed!
+As if that was not amazing enough, it is also possible, according to Chinese wisdom, to diagnose health problems and imbalances in your body, just by looking at your face in the mirror!

+The skin is the largest organ in the body, and given its communicative function, the skin on the face is the most expressive when it comes to revealing the health of the other organs.
 For example, "redness, puffiness and breakouts around the nostrils and lower cheek" are said to "indicate too many dairy products which produce mucus and congestion in the lungs."
 (Dhyansanjivani.org) Furthermore, large, thick eyebrows are said to denote forceful, possible aggressive personalities.
 Again from Dhyansanjivani: "The elements present in a face indicate the strengths and weaknesses that the person has to deal with in this life; the shape of features set the pattern and timing of events in a life.
-The zones show current and potential health patterns.
-So, when reading a face it is important to take each feature within the context of the whole."
+The zones show current and potential health patterns."
 It is a fascinating area worthy of exploration, so in the lines which follow here, let me begin my worthy exploration!

 HISTORY OF FACE READING ----